josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 Gracie - what did you do?
 How bad have things been out there?

-Intel, what happened to the ICH Bishop?
+Computer, what happened to the ICH Bishop?

 **Computer:** ICH Bishop is captained by Grace Patton.
 Current status is classified.

 **Ruby Patton:** She had the best ship in the fleet.
 What happened?

-Intel, what is Miho Takeda's current status?
+Computer, what is Miho Takeda's current status?

 **Computer:** Miho Takeda is currently in Sector 14 and within immediate communication range.